andrea-capri/SeekOTron/README.md

 Note there a limit to how many commands that game will do before it stops, to stop you accidentally setting up tons of moves and having to wait ages for the friendly robot to follow them all through.
 Info on how to change this is in the Haxxing the Game section of this readme.

-#### Arithmatic expressions
+#### Arithmetic expressions

 Seek lang supports simple arithmetic: addition, subtraction, multiplication, division.
 Seek lang only uses integers, so be aware some rounding may take place behind the scenes.

 #### Variables

 Seek lang has simple variables: all variables have to be integers (and by default are 0).
-A variable is made up of a name, which has to start with a letter, and then can be any number of letters and numbers, and a value -- an integer, a number.
+A variable is made up of a name, which has to start with a letter, and then can be any number of letters and numbers, and a value -  an integer, a number.
 To assign a variable I'd do something like this:

 ```
 myVar = 5